efoster9/interactive-web/unit-4-intro-to-apis/U4LA1.1/U4LA1.1.md

 Open APIs with multiple endpoints are hard to come by, but if you find one that is more appropriate for your students, feel empowered to choose that one instead.
 The activities below should work with any open API with at least 3 endpoints.

-This activity works best with the chrome extension [JSONView](https://chrome.google.com/webstore/detail/jsonview/gmegofmjomhknnokphhckolhcffdaihd?hl=en) or a similar extension.
+This activity works best with the chrome extension [JSONView](https://chrome.google.com/webstore/detail/jsonview/gmegofmjomhknnokphhckolhcffdaihd?hl=en) or a similar extension that allows for formatted JSON response.
 We recommend downloading one and having your students do this as well before beginning the lesson.
 However, this can also be effective with a free online JSON viewer like [CodeBeautify.Org](https://codebeautify.org/jsonviewer) or something similar.

-Lastly, there are plenty of extensions to do this lesson over 2 or 3 days if needed.
-However, this is an introduction to APIs and should not overwhelm students.
-Most of the extensions (Medium and Spicy) are for the students who will immediately click with the topic.
+Lastly, there are plenty of student extensions to do this lesson over 2 or 3 days if needed.
+However, this is meant to be an introduction to APIs and should not overwhelm students.
+Most of the extensions (Medium and Spicy) are for the students who will immediately click with the idea of requests and responses.
 Students are only required to feel comfortable with the Mild in both extension sections.
+In the next lesson (Unit 4 lesson 1.2) students will have more of an opportunity to dive into code.

 ### Objectives